Mimikyu: Promotion and reception

 Mimikyu's design has been the subject of significant discussion.
-In 2024, leaked concept art showed Mimikyu's actual body to be a black shadowy blob with two round eyes.
+In 2024, leaked concept art showed Mimikyu's actual body to be a black blob with two round eyes.

 Mimikyu has been the subject of promotion for the series.
 Items featuring the character were sold in retail shops in Japan beginning on September 22, 2018, and merchandise such as plushies were released.
 In 2019, the Pokémon Company dedicated the month of October to Mimikyu.
 In 2020, a gold, silver, and platinum necklace of Mimikyu was created by U-treasure.
 A Halloween Mimikyu themed meal was also released in the Japanese Pokémon Cafe during the same year, while in 2021 an Ichiban Kuji for Mimikyu featured a tea and sweets theme.
 In 2022, an Ichiban Kuji for Mimikyu featured a café theme.
 On December 7, 2022, Peach John, a clothing retailer, released a collaboration with Pokémon that included a Mimikyu themed 3-piece lounge suite.

 In the Pokémon of the Year poll held by The Pokémon Company, Mimikyu was voted the most popular Pokémon introduced in Sun and Moon; this also placed it 3rd overall in the competition.
 Kotakus Patricia Hernandez called Mimikyu the "most brilliant and heartbreaking" Pokémon that Game Freak had created, feeling that instead of fighting Pikachu's popularity with newer designs the developers embraced it "to great effect" and represented the possible envy other Pokémon as intelligent creatures may have towards said popularity.
 She additionally noted Mimikyu's immense popularity with fans since it was revealed, a statement echoed by Catrina Dennis of Inverse.

 In a followup article, Hernandez attributed Mimikyu's popularity to the fandom's own reaction to the "bombardment" of Pikachu in Pokémon media and merchandise, stating, "Grappling with that reality is one of the best things the Pokémon games have ever done."
 Edge also praised it as a "moment of self-awareness" on the part of Game Freak regarding the franchise's success, while indicating a broader change with Sun and Moon in contrast to the previous titles, "with everything shifted a few degrees away from normal."
 Mimikyu was highlighted by Paste as being the "voice of a generation," highlighting its immense popularity compared to other Pokémon revealed for Pokémon Sun and Moon, such as Bewear and Popplio.
 They highlighted that its popularity came from the fact that Mimikyu "needs" players while the other Pokémon did not, stating that it seemed "expertly tuned to grip fans' hearts and never let go," due to the emotional vulnerability the Pokémon displayed.

 Other sources shared similar praise for Mimikyu's design.
 Dennis Carden of Destructoid described it as one of the most pleasant surprises to come out of Sun and Moon, further describing it as "perhaps the most adorably creepy Pokémon to ever be conjured up by the minds at Game Freak" and its backstory "so tragically sweet [...]
 To put it simply, Mimikyu is a Mimikyutie."
 The sentiment was shared by other contributors to the site, who echoed similar praises.